volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

       }
     }
     service_policy {
-      // One of the arguments from this list "disable context_extensions" must be set disable = true
+      // One of the arguments from this list "context_extensions disable" can be set

+      disable = true
     }
     skip_lb_override = true
     waf_type {
-      // One of the arguments from this list "app_firewall disable_waf inherit_waf" must be set
+      // One of the arguments from this list "app_firewall disable_waf inherit_waf" can be set

-      app_firewall {
-        app_firewall {
-          name      = "test1"
-          namespace = "staging"
-          tenant    = "acmecorp"
+      disable_waf = true
-        }
-      }
     }
   }
 }